yeahrb/yeah/README.md

 ====
 An early-stage Ruby video game framework that optimizes for development efficiency.

-It is in very early stages, but at version 0.3.0 the Shootguy demo should be functional.
+It is in very early stages, but at version 0.3.0 the Vyzer demo should be functional.
 Any version below 1.0.0 is unstable and lacks backward compatibility.

 Planned features
 ----------------